dufernandes/derdiedas/README.md

 mvn verify -Dit.skip=true
 ```

-For one to start the application, run the following comman:
+For one to start the application, run the following command:

 ```
 mvn spring-boot:run